brian-watkins/elm-spec/runner/elm-spec-core/README.md

 ```
 {
   // Called at the start of a suite run.
+  // Note: this will be called once for each parallel segment.
   startSuite: () => {},

   // Called with an Observation after each expectation is evaluated.
   record: (observation) => {},

   // Called with a Report.
-If there is an error, the spec suite will immediately end.
+If there is an error, the spec suite segment will immediately end.
   error: (err) => {},

   // Called with a Report.
   log: (report) => {},

   // Called at the end of the spec suite run.
+  // Note: this will be called once for each parallel segment.
   finish: () => {}
 }
 ```